awell-health/awell-extensions/extensions/dropboxSign/README.md

 Sends an email to the signer reminding them to sign the signature request.
 You cannot send a reminder within 1 hour of the last reminder that was sent.
 This includes manual AND automatic reminders.

+**Important:**

+- The email address specified to send the reminder to needs to be an email address of an actual signer linked to the signature request.
+If not, the action will fail.
-**NOTE:** This action can not be used with embedded signature requests.
+- This action can not be used with embedded signature requests.

 ### Cancel signature request